 Location: Pest side (Id.
 Antall József rakpart, Budapest 1055)

-Take a quiet walk along the riverbank, and you’ll uncover one of the most meaningful things to do in Budapest.
+Take a quiet walk along the riverbank to experience one of the most meaningful things to do in Budapest.
 Near the Parliament Building, the Shoes on the Danube memorial tells a haunting story.

 Sixty pairs of iron shoes, styled after 1940s designs, line the riverbank to honor Jewish men, women, and children executed by the Arrow Cross Party during World War II.
-Each pair feels deeply human, as if their owners had just stepped out of them.
-Flowers and candles often fill the shoes, placed by those paying their respects.
+Each pair feels deeply human, as if its owner had just stepped out of it.
+Flowers and candles often fill the shoes left by those paying their respects.

-This poignant memorial is a significant stop on a two-week city break in Budapest, perfectly complementing visits to other key landmarks like the Holocaust Memorial Center or the Great Synagogue.
+This poignant memorial is an essential stop on a two-week city break in Budapest, complementing visits to the Holocaust Memorial Center or the Great Synagogue.

 10. Hike and Explore Normafa’s Scenic Trails